 The E-Way Bill promises multiple benefits for the transporters.
-The advantages of E-Way Billing can be summarized along these lines:
+The purpose of E-Way Bill or advantages of E-Way Billing can be summarized along these lines:

 Reduce Documentation - All the existing state-wise documentation required for movement of goods will never again be required.
 Another beneficial alternative that is available for the transporters is the establishment of RFID device in the vehicle used to transport consignments on a regular premise.
 The person in charge of the vehicle never again needs to convey physical copies as the device is attached to the vehicle and the e-way bill can be mapped and verified through the device itself.